 In Ecstasy by Kate McCaffrey

-When teenagers Mia and Sophie take ecstasy at a party, Mia falls heavily into drug culture while Sophie is sexually assaulted and attempts to hide it from the authorities.
+After taking ecstasy at a party, Mia falls into the drug culture while Sophie is sexually assaulted.

 The Knife that Killed Me by Anthony McGowan